Louisiana Art & Science Museum

 Apollo 11: First Steps Edition is a thrilling cinematic experience showcasing the real-life moments of the first lunar landing.
 With never-before-seen 70 mm footage and newly-discovered audio recordings, the filmmakers reconstruct the exhilarating final moments of preparation, lift off, landing, and return of this historic mission - one of humanity's greatest achievements and the first to put a man on the Moon.

 Cosmic Colors: An Adventure Along the Spectrum

 Cosmic Colors will take you on a wondrous journey across the entire electromagnetic spectrum.
 Discover the many reasons for color, like why the sky is blue and why Mars is red.
 Take a tour within a plant leaf and journey inside the human eye.
 Investigate x-rays by voyaging to a monstrous black hole and then back at your doctor’s office.
 You will even see the actual color of a dinosaur, based on recent evidence.
 Get ready for an amazing adventure under a rainbow of cosmic light!

 Dream Big: Engineering Our World

-From the Great Wall of China and the world’s tallest buildings to underwater robots, solar cars and smart, sustainable cities, Dream Big celebrates the human ingenuity behind engineering marvels big and small, and reveals the heart that drives engineers to create better lives for people around the world.
+Narrated by Academy Award winner Jeff Bridges, Dream Big is a first of its kind film for giant screen theaters, setting out to transform how we think about engineering.
+From the Great Wall of China and the world’s tallest buildings, to underwater robots, solar cars and smart, sustainable cities, Dream Big celebrates the human ingenuity behind engineering marvels big and small, and reveals the heart that drives engineers to create better lives for people around the world.